AndrewLenz21/pythonAttempTrading/README.md

 # pythonAttempTrading
-The day you try to do automated trading using the order book
+The day I tried to do automated trading using the order book